bfg-s/admin-documentation/Writerside/topics/Nested-and-sortable.md

 # Nested and sortable

 The "Drag and Drop Table" component is designed to facilitate the sorting of sequences or the organization of nested models through an intuitive drag-and-drop interface.
-This feature is a standalone component within the delegator class `\App\Admin\Delegates\Nested`, offering a seamless and user-friendly method for managing data hierarchies and orderings directly from the UI.
+This feature is a standalone component within the delegator class `\Admin\Delegates\Nested`, offering a seamless and user-friendly method for managing data hierarchies and orderings directly from the UI.
 ```php
 use App\Admin\Delegates\Nested;